-Summary: Controlling lawn grub worms begins by recognizing the symptoms which can be seen when patches of brown grass in ever-widening areas continue to expand, compliments of the Japanese beetle.
-Homeowners mainly use insecticide for treatment and control of grub worms.
+Summary: Grub worm control begins by recognizing the symptoms which can be seen when patches of brown grass in ever-widening areas continue to expand, compliments of the Japanese beetle.
+Homeowners mainly use insecticide for treatment and control of grub problems.
 Read on…

 Question: Our lawn is showing patches of brown that appear to be growing.
 If you grab the grass it can be lifted up.
 What could be causing this?
 Vanessa, Somerset, KY

-Answer: Vanessa, it sounds like what are describing is damage from a grub infestation.
+Answer: Vanessa, it sounds like what are describing is grub worm damage from a grub infestation.
 You need to look into controlling the culprit – the Japanese beetle lawn grub worm.